Logarithmic Depth Decomposition of Approximate Multi-Controlled Single-Qubit Gates Without Ancilla Qubits: Introduction

 In parallel, research on approximate decompositions of multi-controlled single-qubit gates has shown promise in reducing the complexity of quantum circuits.
 In Ref.~\cite{silva2024linear}, the authors proposed a method for approximating $n$-controlled single-qubit gates with size and depth $\mathcal{O}(n)$ without ancilla qubits, and with size $\mathcal{O}(n)$ and depth $\mathcal{O}(\log{n})$ using $n - 3$ ancilla qubits, significantly reducing the CNOT gate count while maintaining a controlled approximation error.
 In Ref.~\cite{claudon2024polylogarithmic}, the authors introduced an approximate $n$-controlled single-qubit gate decomposition with an adjustable error parameter $\epsilon$, achieving a depth of $\mathcal{O}(\log{n^3} \cdot \log{(1/\epsilon)})$ and size $\mathcal{O}(n \log{n^4})$ without ancilla qubits.
 These approaches are particularly relevant for NISQ devices, where the trade-off between circuit complexity and approximation error can be carefully managed to enhance the overall performance of quantum algorithms.

-In this work, we present an improved CNOT decomposition based on~\cite{khattar2025rise}, reducing both the ancillary count to one and the circuit depth.
-Furthermore, we develop multi-controlled, multi-target $X$ and $SU(2)$ operators with $\mathcal{O}(\log n)$ depth, enhancing the approximate decomposition of multi-controlled $U(2)$ operators proposed by Silva et al.~\cite{silva2024linear}.
-Our construction achieves ancilla-free operation in the final circuit with $\mathcal{O}(\log n)$ depth and lower CNOT cost.
+In this work, we introduce a relative-phase $n$-qubit Toffoli gate that eliminates the need for ancillas.
+Additionally, we present an improved Toffoli gate decomposition based on~\cite{khattar2025rise}, reducing the ancillary count to one and allowing a recursive application of the decomposition.
+Building on these results, we develop $n$-controlled, $m$-target $X$ and $\mathrm{SU(2)}$ operators with $\mathcal{O}(\log{n} + \log{m})$ depth, enhancing the approximate decomposition of multi-controlled $\mathrm{U(2)}$ operators proposed by Silva et al.~\cite{silva2024linear}.
+Our construction achieves ancilla-free operation in the final circuit with $\mathcal{O}(\log n)$ depth and a lower CNOT cost.

 The remainder of this paper is organized as follows.
-Section II reviews related work, including the decomposition of multi-controlled gates and the use of conditionally clean ancillae.
-Section III introduces our proposed method for optimizing the decomposition of $n$-qubit Toffoli gates using conditionally clean ancillae, achieving logarithmic depth and linear CNOT count, using one (clean or dirty) ancilla qubit.
-Section IV presents our method for decomposing multi-controlled, multi-target $X$ and $SU(2)$ gates, and approximate multi-controlled $U(2)$ gates without ancilla qubits.
-Section VI concludes with a discussion of potential future research directions.
+Section II reviews related work on multi-controlled gate decompositions and conditionally clean ancillae.
+Section III presents our ancilla-free $n$-qubit Toffoli gate with relative phase and logarithmic depth.
+Section IV develops the single-ancilla variant with identical asymptotic performance.
+Section V extends these results to multi-controlled single-qubit gates, including: exact $\mathrm{SU(2)}$ and approximate $\mathrm{U(2)}$ implementations, both maintaining logarithmic depth.
+Section VI concludes with future research directions.